Nash equilibrium points and their finding for nonsmooth case: Abstract

+The purpose of this paper is to develop a numerical method for finding an equilibrium point in a model, in which the loss function of each object (subject) is described by a convex function with respect to one of its variables.
+Such models are found in medicine, economics, game theory, and biology.

-To reduce a more complicated case with nonsmooth functions describing the state of each element of the system as damage, loss, or profit, to a case with smooth functions the Steklov average integrals are used that turn nonsmooth functions into smooth ones, for which previously developed numerical methods can be used for finding equilibrium points.
-During the process of optimization, the diameters of the sets over which the averaging takes place are decreased.
+For the more complex case, with nonsmooth functions describing the state of each element of the system as damage, loss, or gain, the Steklov average integrals are used that turn nonsmooth functions into smooth ones.

-The numerical methods for finding the equilibrium points in the more general non-smooth case are constructed.
-The convergence of all limit points to the equilibrium points is proved.
+Numerical methods for finding equilibrium points in the more general non-smooth case are constructed.
+In the process of optimization, the diameters of the sets, over which the averaging takes place, are decreased in accordance with the optimization steps.

-It is concluded that it is necessary to apply new methods for finding Nash equilibrium points in the nonsmooth case, as well as to obtain the set of all such points in order to analyze it and select the most optimal solutions.

-{\em Keywords}: the equilibrium points by Nash, the method of coordinate descent, gradient method, the Steklov integral, the noncooperative equilibrium points, the homeostasis points, Newton-Kantorovich method.